ibexa/documentation-developer/docs/search/search_api.md

 [[= include_file('code_samples/api/public_php_api/src/Command/FilterCommand.php', 32, 52) =]]
 ```

-The same Filter can be applied to find Locations instead of content items, for example:
+The same Filter can be applied to find locations instead of content items, for example:

 ``` php hl_lines="17"
 // ...